 From where I sit, if I glance up above my laptop's screen, I can see through a window and across my backyard to the rear of my neighbor's home.

-One day, a couple of years ago, my neighbors were having their roof re-shingled.
-When I sat down at my computer to write at 9 am, half a dozen shirtless men in cargo pants and work boots, bodies bronzed from the blazing sun, were already hard at work.
+One day a couple of years ago, my neighbors were having their roof re-shingled.
+When I sat down at my computer to write at 9 am, half a dozen shirtless men in cargo pants and work boots, their bodies bronzed from the blazing sun, were already hard at work.

 I put in three solid hours of writing that morning, and then called it a day.
 In the afternoon, I sat and drank beer in my backyard while one of my daughters dug in her sandbox and the other kicked a soccer ball across the lawn.